RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 <        | Less than           |
 >=       | Equal to or greater |
 <=       | Equal to or less    |
-=        | Equal to            | Unlike the default behaviour this performs an 100% exact search, i.e. not case-independent and '%' characters not treated as wild cards but as normal characters.
+=        | Equal to            | Unlike the default behavior this performs an 100% exact search, i.e. not case-independent and '%' characters not treated as wild cards but as normal characters.
 <>       | Unequal             | This is the opposite of the '=' operator, that is no wild cards allowed and case-dependent search.

 ## A look behind the scenes